-self is configured with a URI to the Network Parameter Configuration resource created by the SCEF for the request
+self is configured with a URI to the Network Parameter Configuration resource created by the SCEF for the request.

 If the SCEF does not respond to the IN-CSE or responds with an error response code, the IN-CSE shall assume that the Network Parameter Configuration resource has not been created by the SCEF.
 Any further creates or updates of activityPatternElements attributes for ADN-AE(s) or ASN/MN-CSE hosted on this same UE shall result in a Network Parameter Configuration POST request by the IN-CSE until the SCEF responds with a successful response (201 CREATED).